code-of-kai/git_veil/README.md

 ### 1. Honestly?
 Neurosis.

 Started with two layers.
-One of them was Ascon-128a for quantum resistance.
-Great algorithm.
-NIST winner.
+One was AES-256-GCM—solid, battle-tested, dependable.
+The other was Ascon-128a for quantum resistance.
+Both NIST winners.
 Future-proof.

-But it's 128-bit.

-And that *bothered* me.

-I mean, AES-256 exists.
-We have 256-bit algorithms.
-Why was I okay with 128 bits in my quantum-resistant layer?
-What if that's the weak link?
-What if I'm leaving 128 bits of vulnerability?
+But.

+But Ascon's only 128-bit.
+And I couldn't shake the feeling that 128 bits wasn't enough—especially for the quantum-resistant layer.
 So I added another 256-bit layer.

-Then I thought, well, if I'm adding one more, why not add two more?

-And then, you know, might as well make it six.
+And then, in what I can only describe as a series of poor decisions, I kept going.

 ### 2. Algorithms Fail (This Part Is Actually Rational)